Transforma logo

 Emergency Services Personal Monitoring

-This section begins with a list of who all are included under emergency service providers (such as emergency medical service paramedics) and their functions (like protecting lives and properties).
+This section begins with a list of who all are included under emergency service providers (such as emergency medical service paramedics) and their functions, like protecting lives and properties.

 Law enforcement officers

-This subsection focuses on the issues (including public complaints against the police), that have led various countries to adopt body-worn cameras for their police forces.
-It then talks about how these bodycams function (which also include connected holsters) and their benefits (like bringing transparency and better accountability to police officers by monitoring their on-duty conduct).
+This subsection focuses on the issues, including public complaints against the police, that have led various countries to adopt body-worn cameras for their police forces.
+It then talks about how these bodycams function (which also include connected holsters) and their benefits, like bringing transparency and better accountability to police officers by monitoring their on-duty conduct.

 It then lists some of the initiatives undertaken by countries (including the USA, Canada, Germany, France, and India) towards the promotion of bodycams’ usage in law enforcement departments.
+Case in point, multiple states in the US, including Colorado, Connecticut, Illinois, Maryland, New Jersey, and New Mexico have mandated the use of bodycams for on-duty officers.

 Firefighters and emergency medical service workers